thien/fakenews/report/report.md

 | Bigrams  | 100.0     | 99.33    | 98.68  | 99.34      | Negligible |
 | Trigrams | 100.0     | 99.33    | 98.68  | 99.34      | Negligible |

-Interestingly, the performance difference between TF and TF-IDF is within margin of error.
-This may be related to the fact that words that may be considered significant on the test set might not be in the training data.
-This can also explain why TF has a higher recall score i.e. it returns more relevant results than TF-IDF, and that the precision score of TF-IDF is especially high compared to the other methods.

-Unsurprisingly, the n-grams method performs strongest, but it may be the case that the use of n-grams would be too sparse, given the size of the dataset.
 <!--
 In simple terms, high precision means that an algorithm returned substantially more relevant results than irrelevant ones, while high recall means that an algorithm returned most of the relevant results.